What stores carry your products near me?

-Most of our dark chocolate bars are dairy-free and suitable for vegans, except for our Bread & Chocolate, Coffee Toffee, and Salted Toffee bars, which contain dairy.
+Most of our dark chocolate bars are dairy-free and suitable for vegans, except for our Coffee Toffee and Salted Toffee bars, which contain dairy.
 All chocolate made without animal products is labeled “suitable for vegans” on its packaging.
 You can shop our vegan products online here.

 Do you use soy in your products?

 We do not use soy lecithin or soy in any of our products.

 Do you use tree nuts in your products?